sbohrIT/sbohr_IT_portfolio/Meta-Projects/Landed Projects/Client Log Automation.md

-# macOS CPE Log Automation Script
+# macOS Client Log Automation Script

-A robust automation script designed to collect critical system and application logs from macOS devices, optimized for enterprise-scale deployment using Chef configuration management.
+A robust automation script designed to collect critical system and application logs from macOS devices, optimized for enterprise-scale deployment.
+Its purpose is to simplify the log gathering process for critical logs needed for helpdesk escalations to Client Platform Engineering.

 ## Overview